Kate Alexander Shaw

 Research Interests: British and Comparative Political Economy, Post-crisis politics, Narrative and discourse in economic policy, Inequality and welfare states, Inter-generational fairness, theories of the relationship between capitalism and democracy, Constructivist political economy.

-Kate is the lead researcher on a new SPERI project, developed in collaboration with the Foundation for European Progressive Studies, on the Political Economy of Young People in Europe.
+Kate is an external consultant on a new project, developed by SPERI in collaboration with the Foundation for European Progressive Studies, on the Political Economy of Young People in Europe.
 The project will investigate the post-crisis political economy of young people across Europe today, the role played by the crisis in explaining their situation and the emergent politics of intergenerational fairness.

 Hopkin, J. & Alexander Shaw, K. (2016), ‘Organized Combat or Structural Advantage?
 The Politics of Inequality and the Winner-Take-All Economy in the United Kingdom’, Politics and Society, 44(3), 345-371 Available at: http://eprints.lse.ac.uk/67573/